arizvisa/ida-minsc/docs/static/tutorials.rst

 13. Unfortunately, this will overwrite any tags in the current database with the name "break-calli".
-If the user wants to map these tags to a different name, they can provide a tag mapping as another parameter to :py:func:`custom.tags.apply`.
+If the user wants to map these tags to a different name, however, they can provide a dictionary of tag mappings as a keyword parameter to :py:func:`custom.tags.apply<tags.apply>`.

 .. code-block:: python